Anglican doctrine: Approach to doctrine

-Anglicanism does not possess an agreed-upon confession of faith, such as the Presbyterian Westminster Confession, nor does it claim a founding theologian, such as John Calvin or Martin Luther, or a central authority, such as the Roman Catholic magisterium, to set the parameters of acceptable belief and practice.
-The universally agreed-upon foundations of Anglican doctrine are the three major creeds of the early ecumenical councils (the Apostles', Nicene and Athanasian creeds), the principles enshrined in the "Chicago-Lambeth Quadrilateral" and the dispersed authority of the four instruments of Communion of the Anglican Communion.

-Additionally, there are two streams informing doctrinal development and understanding in Anglicanism.
-Firstly, there is an appeal to the historical formularies, Books of Common Prayer, ordinals and the "standard divines".
+There are two streams informing doctrinal development and understanding in Anglicanism.
+The first of these includes the historic formularies of Anglicanism.
+Historical formularies of Anglicanism include Books of Common Prayer, ordinals and the "standard divines".
 Most prominent of the historical formularies are the Thirty-Nine Articles of Religion, principally authored by Thomas Cranmer.
 These are divided into four sections, moving from the general (the fundamentals of the faith) to the particular (the interpretation of scripture, the structure and authority of the church, and the relationship between church and society).
-Other significant formularies include The Books of Homilies, listed in Article XXXV in the Articles of Religion.
+Other significant formularies include The Books of Homilies, listed in Article XXXV in the Articles of Religion; this explicates the theology of historic Anglicanism.

 Some Anglicans also take the principle of lex orandi, lex credendi seriously, regarding the content, form and rubrics of liturgy as an important element of doctrinal understanding, development and interpretation.
 Secondly, Anglicans cite the work of the standard divines, or foundational theologians, of Anglicanism as instructive.
 Such divines include Cranmer, Richard Hooker, Matthew Parker, John Ponet, Lancelot Andrewes and John Jewel.

+Anglican doctrine affirms the three major creeds of the early ecumenical councils (the Apostles', Nicene and Athanasian creeds), the principles enshrined in the "Chicago-Lambeth Quadrilateral" and the dispersed authority of the four instruments of Communion of the Anglican Communion.

 The second stream of doctrine is contained in the formally adopted doctrinal positions of the constitutions and canon law of various national churches and provinces of the Anglican Communion.
 These are usually formulated by general synods of national or regional churches and interpreted and enforced by a bishop-in-council structure, involving consultation between the bishops and delegated lay and clerical leadership, although the extent of the devolution of authority from the bishops varies from place to place.
 This stream is the only binding and enforceable expression of doctrine in Anglicanism, which can sometimes result in conflicting doctrinal understandings between and within national churches and provinces.

 Interpretation of doctrine

 The foundations and streams of doctrine are interpreted through the lenses of various Christian movements which have gained wide acceptance among clergy and laity.
-Prominent among those in the latter part of the 20th century and the early 21st century are Liberal Christianity, Anglo-Catholicism and Evangelicalism.
+Prominent among those in the latter part of the 20th century and the early 21st century are Liberal Christianity, Anglo-Catholicism and Evangelicalism, which includes Reformed Anglicanism, along with a smaller number of Arminian Anglicans (though a number of them became a part Methodism).
 These perspectives emphasise or supplement particular aspects of historical theological writings, canon law, formularies and prayer books.
 Because of this, these perspectives often conflict with each other and can conflict with the formal doctrines.
 Some of these differences help to define "parties" or "factions" within Anglicanism.
 However, with certain notable exceptions that led to schisms, Anglicans have grown a tradition of tolerating internal differences.
 This tradition of tolerance is sometimes known as "comprehensiveness".